llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 region.
 Together the lifetimes cover all instructions of the function, such that at every PC in the function exactly one lifetime is active.

-For an `IF/THEN/ELSE` region the divergent program location is at the start of the region for the `THEN` region since it is executed first.
-For the `ELSE` region the divergent program location is at the end of the `IF/THEN/ELSE` region since the `THEN` region has completed.
+For an `IF/THEN/ELSE` region, the divergent program location is at the start of the region for the `THEN` region since it is executed first.
+For the `ELSE` region, the divergent program location is at the end of the `IF/THEN/ELSE` region since the `THEN` region has completed.

-The lane PC fragment is then defined with an expression that takes the bounded divergent lane PC and modifies it by inserting the current program location for each lane that the `EXEC` maks indicates is active.
+The lane PC fragment is then defined with an expression that takes the bounded divergent lane PC and modifies it by inserting the current program location for each lane that the `EXEC` mask indicates is active.

 The following provides an example using pseudo LLVM MIR.